When a volunteer leaves: termination, removal, and billing

 Before you start

-Suspending is about access, not deletion.
-It stops the person from signing in and takes them out of your active roster, but it keeps their record, training history, references, and screening intact, so you can bring them back with one click if they return.
+Terminating is about access, not deletion.
+It stops the person from signing in and takes them out of your active roster, but it keeps their record, training history, references, and screening intact, so you can bring them back if they return.
 Nothing is lost.
+Terminate replaces the earlier Suspend action; volunteers suspended before this change still show a Suspended badge on their row.

 Removing a record entirely is deliberately not a self-serve button, because a safeguarding record needs to outlast a volunteer's departure.
 If a record genuinely must be removed, that is handled by Safe Pathways support at admin@safepathways.com.